NetAppLabs/genai-toolkit-deployments/README.md

 Follow this guide: [Quickstart: Deploy a GKE cluster](https://cloud.google.com/kubernetes-engine/docs/quickstart).
 Note the VPC where you create the cluster.
 Once you can run `kubectl` commands locally against the cluster, proceed to the next step.

 #### Verifying Network Access to the GCNV Volume
 For some reason, you are unable to ping or curl the volumes in GCNV from the cluster.
-But if they are on the same subnet, you should have access to the volume fromt he cluster.
+But if they are on the same subnet, you should have access to the volume from the cluster.

 ### GKE Deployment
 Once your Google Cloud resources are set up, deploy the toolkit using: